 I suspect if you have a dog with separation anxiety you'll already know it!

-If your Cocker usually follows you around the house all day, (even to the toilet!) and greets you like a crazed Tasmanian Devil on your return, despite the fact that you've only been gone a minute, or you were only in the next room, chances are he's suffering from separation anxiety!
+If your Cocker usually follows you around the house all day, (even to the toilet!) and greets you like a crazed Tasmanian Devil on your return, despite the fact that you've only been gone a minute, or you were only in the next room, chances are he's displaying separation anxiety!

 Thankfully it can be remedied; you can learn how to treat your dog's separation anxiety and minimize any stress your pet may feel.